A centurion is defined as a commander of 100 men in the ancient Roman army. The definition works.

 Food and Drinks

-It’s fitting that the superb amenities are complemented with delicious food.
+It’s fitting that the superb amenities are complimented with delicious food.
+The dining program was designed by the James Beard award-winning chef Michelle Bernstein.

 No matter which Centurion lounge you’re at, the selections are typically scrumptious.
 And the buffet setup goes well beyond your typical lounge snacks and finger food.